modir/using-laminas-framework-book/version2/docs/forms.md

 ![Figure 7.17.
 The input filter for ContactForm](images/forms/input_filter.png)

-T> Above, we briefly described how to create an input filter for the form model.
+> Above, we briefly described how to create an input filter for the form model.
-T> For detailed information about the above mentioned (and other) filters and validators and their T> usage examples, please refer to [Transforming Input Data with Filters](#filters) and [Checking Input Data with Validators](#validators).
+> For detailed information about the above mentioned (and other) filters and validators and their
+> usage examples, please refer to [Transforming Input Data with Filters](#filters) and [Checking Input Data with Validators](#validators).

 ## Using the Form in a Controller's Action